cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_lstm_e.md

 ## LSTM Autoencoder (encode)

+LSTM autoencoders use recurrent units to encode temporal dependencies in a sequence (window) into a fixed-sized latent vector.
+The memory cell and gating mechanisms help capture long- and short-term patterns before decoding or downstream use of the latent code.

 This example demonstrates the use of an LSTM-based Autoencoder to encode windows of a time series.
 The LSTM encoder learns sequence representations, reducing from p to k dimensions.

 Prerequisites